zylo-X/ultimate-hangman-challenge/README.md

 ---

-## ✨ What's New in Version 1.0.0
+## ✨ What's New in our game 1.0.0

-This latest version brings significant improvements to both code structure and player experience:
+This initial version brings significant improvements to both code structure and player experience:

 - **🏗️ Class-Based Architecture**: Complete code restructuring using object-oriented programming for better organization and maintainability
 - **🌈 Custom Word Categories**: New category system with Animals, Countries, Movies, and Mixed word collections